A hard copy of this statement is available from the College office upon request – Tel No: 01782 987180 or Email: firstname.lastname@example.org

-3. How will the curriculum be matched to my child’s/young person’s needs?
+How will the curriculum be matched to my son/daughter’s needs?

-4. How will both you and I know how my child/young person is doing and how will you help me to support my child’s/young person’s learning?
+How will both you and I know how my young person is doing and how will you help me to support my son/daughter?

 Educational achievement and progress is overseen and monitored by the Academy Council and Shaw Education Trust central leadership team.